emqx/cloud-docs/en_US/create/premium.md

 ### [Event History](../vas/event_history.md)

-As a value-added service, Event History enables the EMQX Platform to record the client and message events for further mornitoring and analysis.
+The Event History service enables the EMQX Platform to record the client and message events for further monitoring and analysis.

 ## Connect to the Deployment